obsidiandynamics/tinyrand/README.md

 * It's very small and doesn't need `std`, meaning it's embeddable — it runs on microcontrollers and bare-metal (no OS) environments.
 * It's very fast.
 It comes bundled with [Xorshift](https://en.wikipedia.org/wiki/Xorshift) and [Wyrand](https://github.com/wangyi-fudan/wyhash/blob/master/Modern%20Non-Cryptographic%20Hash%20Function%20and%20Pseudorandom%20Number%20Generator.pdf).
 * The RNG behaviour is concisely specified as a handful of traits, independent of the underlying implementations.
 It makes it easy to swap implementations.
-* It comes with [`Mock`](https://docs.rs/tinyrand-alloc/latest/tinyrand/mock/index.html) for testing code that depends on random numbers.
-That's if you care about code coverage.
+* It comes with [`Mock`](https://docs.rs/tinyrand-alloc/latest/tinyrand-alloc/mock/index.html) for testing code that depends on random numbers.
+That is, if you care about code coverage.

 # Performance
 Below is a comparison of several notable RNGs.